HomeArticle

 Xiao Yao, the founder of Yuanliu Brand Strategy Consulting, and Zhu Xi, the Chairman of Yoplait Dairy

-Xiao Yao mentioned that looking back at Yoplait Dairy's growth in China, it has gone through a stage of pressure, then restored profitability, and then reached a new development node with the phased withdrawal of capital and brand development.
+Xiao Yao mentioned that looking back at Yoplait Dairy's growth in China, it has gone through a stage of pressure, then returned to profitability, and finally reached a stage of capital withdrawal and a new development node for the brand.
 Zhu Xi summarized that in this growth process, Yoplait Dairy has three important experiences.
 Firstly, start with science.
-Secondly, deeply understand consumers' insights and purchasing behavior.
-Finally, never be afraid of disrupting yourself or cannibalizing your main business.
+Secondly, have in - depth insights into consumers' purchasing behavior.
+Finally, never be afraid of disrupting or cannibalizing your own main business.

-When it comes to maintaining a high - end positioning and achieving growth in a market environment of consumer downgrading, Zhu Xi believes that for consumers, it's not always the cheaper the better.
+When it comes to maintaining a high - end positioning and growth in a market environment of consumption downgrade, Zhu Xi believes that for consumers, it's not always about the lower the price, the better.
 In fact, consumers are willing to pay a premium for healthy products.
-The real reasons for the intense competition are, on one hand, the lack of understanding of consumers' needs, and on the other hand, the failure to innovate around consumers' real needs, resulting in products without differentiation.
+The real reasons for the intense competition are, on one hand, the lack of understanding of consumers' needs, and on the other hand, the failure to innovate around consumers' real needs, resulting in undifferentiated products.

-Where do traditional dairy enterprises get stuck in product development?
-Xia Weihua, the General Manager of Jiale Dairy, shared his views in his speech.
+Where do traditional dairy companies get stuck in product development?
+Xia Weihua, the General Manager of Carbery Dairy, shared his views in his speech.

-Xia Weihua believes that, on one hand, there are high barriers between different departments within many dairy enterprises.
-On the other hand, many dairy enterprises don't know what they should do.
-"There are many demands in the market.
-Sometimes consumers want sugar - free products, and sometimes they want zero - added products.
-Should we follow consumers' demands word for word?"
+Xia Weihua believes that, on one hand, there are high barriers between different departments within many dairy companies.
+On the other hand, many dairy companies don't know what they should do.
+"There are many demands in the market, such as sugar - free and zero - added.
+Should we follow every word of what consumers say?"

 For Xia Weihua, choosing what not to do is more important than choosing what to do.
-Therefore, Jiufeng Ranch, a brand under Jiale Dairy, adheres to the principle of "not making ordinary milk, but only making milk with characteristics".
-Xia Weihua said, Only after clearly understanding oneself and sorting out one's own channels can one do more in - depth work and spend energy on making good products.
+Therefore, Jiufeng Ranch, a brand under Carbery Dairy, adheres to the principle of "not making ordinary milk, but only making distinctive products".
+Xia Weihua said, Only after clearly understanding yourself and assessing your channels can you do more in - depth work and spend energy on making good products.

-In the practice of product development, Xia Weihua said that the brand should sense consumers' real emotions.
-It can be the emotion towards a product, the emotion of feeling "pain" or "itch" in a usage scenario, or the emotion towards a certain phenomenon in the industry.
+In the practice of product development, Xia Weihua said that the brand should sense consumers' real emotions, which can be the emotions towards a product, the feelings of "pain" or "itch" in a usage scenario, or the emotions towards certain phenomena in the industry.

 Beverage Innovation: Wow, I Want to Drink!